hamiltron/midipedal/README.md

 There's a seven-segment display to show the octave and channel number.
 The decimal point is used to indicate polyphonic mode.
-The driver is the [TLC5916](http://www.ti.com/product/tlc5916) which is a snap use over the SPI interface plus two extra outputs for the ~OE and LE pins.
+The driver is the [TLC5916](http://www.ti.com/product/tlc5916) which is a snap to use over the SPI interface plus two extra Arduino outputs for the ~OE and LE pins.
 The current set resistor is 1K Ohm for approximately 20mA.
 The display I used is the Kingbright SA23-12SRWA which is about 6 cm high.
 It's nice and big and RED.
 **Rant**: Yes, blue LED's are new and therefore prejudicially cool, and red LED's are dusty old hat.
 But the reality
 is that human eyes disperse blue light more that red (the reason a lot of sunglasses have yellow tint) and these blue LED displays often have impressive luminosity which when combined, turn what would otherwise be a number into a fuzzy blue blob, leaving my microwave clock unreadable unless you're standing right in front of it.

 This seven segment display requires around 7.4 V to drive the segment diode strings, so we need a boost which is